|

 UNDER-SIZED CHARGERS: A charger that is

-result in an undercharged battery with significant reduction in operating life.
+Will result in an undercharged battery with significant reduction in

-Your local GB vendor has all the information to ensure the battery and
+operating life.
+Your local GB vendor has all the information to ensure the

 OVER-SIZED CHARGERS: A charger that is

-overheat your battery, reducing the operating life of your
+Can overcharge and overheat your battery, reducing the operating

 WHEN TO